ismaelquintana/facturacion/README.md

 - dcr --rm app mix git_hooks.run pre_commit
 - dcr --rm app mix git_hooks.run pre_push

 ---
+Sometimes you might have problems when doing `git commit`, if so do:
+- rm -rf ./hooks
+- dcr --rm app mix git_hooks.install

+---
 Other commands could be useful to include taken from: